rappet/ferris-badge/README.md

 - BOOT0 is not connected
 - Reverse polarity protection diode should be swapped with MOSFET
-- Pnput caps could be larger to minimize peak current during PWM
+- Output caps could be larger to minimize peak current during PWM
+- Shutdown microcontroller with external MOSFET
+  - Current power consumption when turned off was measured at ~16µF